siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 ### Homing Operation
+## G28.2 - Homing Sequence (Homing Cycle)
+G28.2 is used to home to physical home switches.
+G28.2 will find the home switch for an axis then set machine zero for that axis at an offset from the switch location.
+Format is:
+<pre>G28.2 X0 Y0 Z0 A0 B0 C0</pre>
+Axes not present are ignored and zero values are not changed.

+For example.
+G28.2 X0 Y0 will home the X and Y axes only.
+The values provided for X and Y don't matter, but something must be present.

 * G28.2 homes all axes present in the command
  * The homing sequence progresses through each axis provided in the G28.2 block in turn - i.e. it does not home on multiple axes simultaneously.
  * Axes are always executed in order of ZXYABC.
 The order the axis words occur in the G28.2 block has no effect.